Continuous Bayesian Model Selection for Multivariate Causal Discovery: CGP-CDE Details

 \paragraph{Optimisers} Each optimisation step consists of two steps.
-First, we optimise the variational parameters using natural gradients \citep{salimbeni2018natural}, with a step size of 0.1.
-Second, we optimise the Gaussian process hyperparameters using Adam \citep{kingma2014adam}.
-For the warm up phase, we use a learning rate of $0.05$, for the constrained optimisation phase we use a learning rate of $0.01$ if $h(\mathbf{A}_{\vtheta_t})>0.1$ else we use $0.005$.
-In the cool-down phase, we use a learning rate of $0.01$.
+First, we optimise the parameters of the variational distribution of inducing points $q(\vu_i)=\mathcal{N}(\vu_i | \boldsymbol{m}_{u,i}, \boldsymbol{S}_{u,i})$ using natural gradients, which have been shown to significantly improve training time for variational Gaussian processes \citep{salimbeni2018natural}.
+We linearly increase the natural gradient step size from $0.0001$ to $0.1$ for the first five iterations, and then use a step size of $0.1$.
+Second, we optimise the Gaussian process hyperparameters using Adam with a learning rate of $0.05$ \citep{kingma2014adam}.

 \paragraph{Random restarts} We did as many random restarts as we had computational resources for.
-This means we did 3 restarts for the three-variable dataset, 5 restarts for the 10-variable synthetic ER and SF datasets, $15$ restarts for Sachs and between 2 and 5 restarts for the Syntren graphs.
+This means we did 2 restarts for the three-variable dataset, 2 restarts for each of the 50 variable datasets and the Syntren dataset, and 1 restart for the 20 variable datasets.